Torque values for preload bolt assemblies with specified k-Class

 |Combined method (torque / part-turn)||K2 or K1|

 |Direct Tension Indicators (DTI)||K2, K1 or K0|

 Torque method uses a torque wrench in two steps of assembling. km figure is required for calculating first tightening torque value and Vk is required for calculating final tightening torque.

 Andrews Fasteners HR assemblies according to EN 14399-1:2005 (k-Class K2) are supplied with km and Vk figures.
 Engineers, follow the formula from EN 1090-2 to calculate required torque reference value for each step of tightening.

-Andrews Fasteners HR assemblies according to EN 14399-1:2015 (k-Class K2) are supplied with km and Vk figures together with torque values for both steps of the assembly (these values are supplied in technical documentation).
+Andrews Fasteners HR assemblies according to EN 14399-1:2015 (k-Class K2) are supplied with km and Vk figures together with torque values for both steps of the assembly (these values are supplied in technical documentation and on labels).

 k-Class K1 using Combined Method

 Combined method uses a torque wrench in the first step of assembly.
 Second tightening step is done by specified part turn.